 Social Security benefits are designed for older adults 65 and up.
 Average monthly benefits are around $1,614 for older Americans.
 Most retirees receive Social Security.

 And for seniors who rely solely on Social Security benefits, SSI (Supplemental Security Income) can help to provide additional monthly income.
-The average SSI amount per month in 2022 is around $841 for a single adult and about $1,261 per couple.
+The average SSI monthly in 2022 is around $841 for a single adult and about $1,261 per couple.

 Nearly 59 million citizens receive medical care through Medicare.
 Healthcare expenses can be sky-high, especially for seniors.